Resource hub

 Choosing an Installer

 Solar is a construction project.
-The contractor you hire matters more than the panels on the box — and the right installer can save you years of headaches.
+The contractor you hire matters more than the panels on the roof — and the right installer can save you years of headaches.

 Finding a solar provider you can trust is the most important decision in the process.
 Verify their track record, real reviews across multiple platforms, and local reputation before you sign anything.